FrancescoErmini/FrancescoErmini.github.io/index.md

 # Vineyard register (2017): vineyard digital register
 ## Model view controller with Martin Fowler Patterns on Java (Java EE/JPA/Hibernate/Wildfly)
 <img src="images/vineyardregister.png?raw=true"/>
+### This is the project I made for the software architecture class.
+The idea of a vineyard register born speaking with a friend who work as winemaker for a small wine factory.
+The challenge was to create an quick data entries web page  as replacement of the current workflow made of  the papers and excel.
 #Java-EE #JPA #Hibernate #JBoss #Wildfly #accountability-pattern
 ---